warden-protocol/wardenprotocol/docs/docs/developers/migration/wardend-v0.2.0-upgrade.md

 ### Backups

 Prior to the upgrade, validators are encouraged to take a full data snapshot.
 Snapshotting depends heavily on infrastructure, but generally this can be done by backing up the `.warden` directory.
 If you use Cosmovisor to upgrade, by default, Cosmovisor will backup your data upon upgrade.
-See below [upgrade using cosmovisor](#method-ii-upgrade-using-cosmovisor) section.
+See below [upgrade using Cosmovisor](#method-ii-upgrade-using-cosmovisor) section.

 It is critically important for validator operators to back-up the `.warden/data/priv_validator_state.json` file after stopping the wardend process.
 This file is updated every block as your validator participates in consensus rounds.
 It is a critical file needed to prevent double-signing, in case the upgrade fails and the previous chain needs to be restarted.